JordanRL/operator-overloading-rfc/README.md

 **Spaceship Operator**

-The spaceship operator (`<=>`) has many features that would be equivalent to an operator overload from a users perspective.
+The spaceship operator (`<=>`) has many features that would be equivalent to an operator overload from a user's perspective.

 ```php
 <?php